MLbyML/MDcalendar/calendar_cleaned.md

 ---

-### Tuesday, November 12, 2019
+### Wednesday, November 13, 2019
+* Generalize GenSeg to n SimulatedObjects
+* Generalize GenSeg to n Actual Objects
+* Get Threshold from Pixel Intensities
+* Use fixed threshold and see GMM performance
 * Label membrane data
+* label fixed specimen
+* Solve the 512 * 512 issue on Alex's data
 * Test segmentation with StarDist
-* Reply to Mette
-* Send out vacation email
-* Generalize above to n Gaussians
-* Reply to Krishan

-### Wednesday, November 13, 2019
 * Perform Multiview Fusion on Johannes' data
 * Produce quadratic matching on two time points separated by few time points
 * Perform experiments with HydraNet on Dataset1